-1. a) The top 3 ranked U.S.A. players in the WAGR (as of 24th July – Week 30)*.
+1. a) The top 3 ranked U.S.A. players in the WAGR (prior to the U.S. Amateur)*.

-2. a) The 2019 U.S. Amateur champion (18th August)*;
+2. a) The 2019 U.S. Amateur champion*;

 2. c) The remaining selections, which will include at least one mid-amateur (25 years and older) player, will be decided by the USGA’s International Team Selection Committee (ITSC).

 *subject to the respective players being U.S. citizens and / or remaining amateur these individuals will now be automatically selected.

 Clearly this policy will need to be updated ahead of the 2021 match which is going to be played in early May.

 Selection is primarily driven by playing ability, with particular emphasis on USGA Championships, and world rankings.
 The USGA maintains an unpublished points system to assist the ITSC with these selections.
 The Committee are always keen to point out that integrity, team skills and good sportsmanship are important factors too.